-Fund the Post Secondary Student Success Grant Program
+Increase funding for the Post Secondary Student Success Grant Program

-Despite the gains made in high school graduation rates over the past several decades, the fact remains that only six in ten students earn a college degree after six years of undergraduate study, and Black and Hispanic individuals have a lower rate of degree attainment than their White and Asian-American peers.
-The COVID-19 pandemic has exacerbated this problem: college enrollment has declined by 5.1 percent across the board since spring of 2020.
+Despite the gains made in high school graduation rates over the past several decades, the fact remains that only 6 in 10 students earn a college degree after six years of undergraduate study, and Black and Hispanic individuals have a lower rate of degree attainment than their White and Asian-American peers.
+The COVID-19 pandemic exacerbated this problem: undergraduate enrollment has declined by nearly 8% across the board since fall of 2019.
 These challenges present the possibility of long-term negative effects on students, their families, state and national economies, and the country.

-Congress, with the support of 14 organizations including Ed Trust, included a \$5 million dollar investment in Post Secondary Student Success Grants in the FY22 omnibus.
+Congress, with the support of 21 organizations including Ed Trust, included a \$45M investment in Post Secondary Student Success Grants, an increase of \$40M from FY22, in the FY23 omnibus.
 That is a positive development that we look forward to helping the Department implement, but we will need much more to reverse these damaging trends.
 Prior proposals from the Biden administration and both chambers of Congress understood the size and scope of the problem of low college completion rates, and we hope the committee will revisit those when deciding how much to invest moving forward.
-The FY23 President's Budget proposal included a request for \$110M for this concept, as did a recent House Dear Colleague letter that garnered 26 signatures.
+The FY24 President's Budget proposal included a request for \$165M for this concept, as does a House Dear Colleague letter currently circulating.
 We support that funding level for this appropriations cycle.

-In FY23, Congress should fund the Post Secondary Student Success Grant Program at \$110M.
+In FY24, Congress should allocate at least \$165M for the Post-Secondary Student Success Grant Program.

-Fund the Child Care Access Means Parents in School (CCAMPIS) Program child care support for approximately 100,000 more student parents, giving them access to the child care services they need to get to and through college.
-This population is increasing year after year, and in a recent survey of over 20,000 student parents, 70 percent indicated their current childcare provider was unaffordable.
-Furthermore, an upcoming report from Ed Trust will show that on average, a student parent would need to work anywhere from 30 to 90 hours a week to cover child care and tuition costs at a public college or university.
+Increase funding for the Child Care Access Means Parents in School (CCAMPIS) Program

+Over 20 percent of undergraduate students are parents of dependent children, and within that cohort, 1.7 million are single mothers.
+As detailed further in this letter from 56 organizations in support of this funding ask, including Ed Trust, increasing the funding for CCAMPIS would provide child care support for approximately 100,000 more student parents, giving them access to the child care services they need to get to and through college.
+This population is increasing year after year, and in a survey by the Hope Center of over 20,000 student parents, 70% indicated their current childcare provider was unaffordable.
+Furthermore, an Ed Trust report from August 2022 showed that on average, a student parent would need to work 52 hours a week to cover child care and tuition costs at a four-year public college or university, and that the out-of-pocket costs for attending public college are substantially higher in relation to their childless peers.
+It is essential that Congress scale up the only program specifically designed to deliver on-campus child care to Pell-eligible student parents, which would dramatically enhance their chances of achieving educational success and financial stability.